Menu

 15-Columbia River Gorge

-The Columbia River Gorge Commission and the U.S. Forest Service jointly manage the gorge, which is a popular tourist destination and designated as the Columbia Gorge National Scenic Area by the federal government.
+The Columbia River Gorge Commission and the U.S. Forest Service jointly manage the gorge, a popular tourist destination designated as the Columbia Gorge National Scenic Area by the federal government.

 16-Columbia River Gorge National Scenic Area